mohammedbehjoo/UN_HDR_data_analysis/README.md

 - Preprocessing and cleaning of the HDR dataset.
 - Statistical analysis of key indicators.
 - Visualizations to showcase trends and relationships in the data.

+# Usage
+In order to make the dashboard run the following command in the terminal:

+`streamlit run ./dashboard.py --server.port 8888`

+It will use the `8888` port for the connection in your local host.

 ## Contributing